Optimal consumption with loss aversion and reference to past spending maximum: Model Setup and Problem Formulation

 with the initial wealth $X_0=x\geq 0$.
 The control pair $(c, \pi)$ is said to be \textit{admissible} if $c$ is $\mathbb{F}$-predictable and non-negative, $\pi$ is $\mathbb{F}$-progressively measurable, both satisfy the integrability condition $\int_0^{T} (c_t+\pi_t^2)dt<\infty$ a.s. for any $T>0$ as well as the no bankruptcy condition holds that $X_t\geq 0$ a.s. for $t\geq 0$.
 We use $\mathcal{A}(x)$ to denote the set of admissible controls $(c, \pi)$.

-It is assumed in the present paper that the agent is loss averse on relative consumption in the sense that the agent feels more pain when the consumption is falling below the reference than the same-sized gain.
+It is assumed in the present paper that the agent is loss averse on relative consumption in the sense that the agent suffers more from a reduction in consumption than would benefit from an increase of the same size.
 The reference level is chosen as a fraction of the consumption running maximum process $\lambda H_t$, where $\lam\in(0,1)$ depicts the degree towards the reference, $H_t:=\max{\{h,\ \sup_{s\leq t} c_s\}}$ denotes the past spending maximum, and $H_0=h\geq 0$ is the initial reference level.
 The utility maximization problem is defined by

 where $U(\cdot)$ is the S-shaped utility defined in \eqref{eq: utility} with different risk-aversion parameters $\beta_1$ and $\beta_2$ on gains and losses of the relative consumption, and $\rho>0$ is the subjective discount rate to guarantee the convergence of the value function.